MicrosoftDocs/azure-docs/articles/cosmos-db/tutorial-develop-table-dotnet.md

 To learn more about complex Azure Table storage tasks, see:

 * [Introduction to Azure Cosmos DB Table API](table-introduction.md)
-* The Table service reference documentation for complete details about available APIs [Storage Client Library for .NET reference](http://go.microsoft.com/fwlink/?LinkID=390731&clcid=0x409)
+* The Table service reference documentation for complete details about available APIs [Azure Cosmos DB Table API .NET SDK](https://docs.microsoft.com/dotnet/api/overview/azure/cosmosdb/client?view=azure-dotnet)
-BUGBUG: Are the APIs still going to live at http://go.microsoft.com/fwlink/?LinkID=390731&clcid=0x409?

 ### About this tutorial
 This tutorial is for developers who are familiar with the Azure Table storage SDK, and would like to use the premium features available using Azure Cosmos DB.
 It is based on [Get Started with Azure Table storage using .NET](table-storage-how-to-use-dotnet.md) and shows how to take advantage of additional capabilities like secondary indexes, provisioned throughput, and multi-homing.
 We cover how to use the Azure portal to create an Azure Cosmos DB account, and then build and deploy a Table application.
 We also walk through .NET examples for creating and deleting a table, and inserting, updating, deleting, and querying table data.